 New York State Board of Regents

-The New York State Education Department (SED) is responsible for the supervision of all public schools in the state including The University of the State of New York.
-SED is one of the most complete, interconnected systems of educational services in the country.
-SED has the following main branches each under the direction of the Commissioner of Education, MaryEllen Elia.
+NYSED is part of the USNY, one of the most complete, interconnected systems of educational services in the United States.
+The SED has the following main branches, each under the direction of the Commissioner of Education, MaryEllen Elia.